wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-06-14-becoming-a-team-lead-a-survival-guide.md

  - **I enjoy mentoring others.** Being one of the most experienced people on the team will put you in a prime position to be able to mentor others.
 Sharing your experience will improve the quality of your team's output.
  - **I prefer to advise and mediate.** You might think you know what's best for the project, but taking an authoritarian approach to leadership can completely undermine any trust the team has in you.
 It's better to step back and let the team make decisions, acting only as a mediator or tie-breaker.
 (Sometimes it's okay to make executive decisions, but these should be rare and not be taken lightly).
  - **I'm ready to be a manager.** Not all team lead roles come with management responsibilities, but I don't think it's possible to completely avoid management.
 You will be the first person your team comes to when they have a problem.
 You should be ready to deal with conflicts, personal or private issues, as well as menial things like holiday and sick leave.
 On top of that, you should know how and when to deal out both praise and criticism.
  - **I know how to influence change.** Being a leader doesn't enable you to force change.
-It _does_ buy you a little bit of influence.
-Learning how to use that influence to bring people over to your side is what will enable you to make change.
+It _does_ buy you a little bit of influence, and making change is all about learning how to use the influence you have to convince people to want the same change as you.
+Change happens easiest when everybody wants it.

 If that sounds like you, then you might find that a team lead role suits you well!